-To link to this resource use: https://libraries.indiana.edu/resources/ds
+To link to this database use: https://libraries.indiana.edu/databases/ds

 An image database of medieval and renaissance manuscripts that unites scattered resources from many institutions into an international tool for teaching and scholarly research.